Frequently asked questions (FAQ)

 It falls under the responsibility of the applicant to start preparing for the admission period early enough to reserve time for national holidays, mail delivery problems, strikes or other exceptional circumstances.

 I will get my language test result two days after the application deadline.
 What can I do?

-See the above reply concerning deadlines and especially on individual complementation deadline.
+See the above reply concerning deadlines (esp. individual complementation deadline).

-All applicants are strongly advised to check all possible language test options (for accepted tests and minimum scores, see here) to make sure no other test provider could deliver your language test result sooner.
-Leaving getting a language test score very late is always a risk.
+All applicants are strongly advised to check all possible language test options to make sure no other test provider could deliver your language test result sooner.
+For accepted tests and their minimum scores, please see here.
+Leaving a language test date very late is always a risk.